cooperdevries/vision-based-ball-balancing-platform/README.md

 Camera → Python/OpenCV → Ball Position → PID Controller → Arduino → Servos → Platform

-A USB camera tracks the ball using OpenCV.
-The program calculates how far the ball is from the center of the platform, then uses a PID control loop to decide how much the platform should tilt.
-The Arduino receives those commands and controls the two servos.
+A USB camera tracks the ball using OpenCV and determines its position relative to the center of the platform.
+The program converts that position into X- and Y-axis error values, then uses a PID control loop to calculate how much the platform should tilt in each direction.
+Those commands are sent to the Arduino, which adjusts the two servos to move the ball back toward the center.
+Position filtering and a small dead zone are also used to reduce noise and unnecessary servo movement.

 ## Hardware